-1 "(4) The Secretary of Homeland Security may 2 adjust the status of a nonimmigrant admitted into 3 the United States under section $101(a)(15)(S)(iii)$ 4 (and the spouse, children, married and unmarried 5 sons and daughters, and parents of the non- 6 immigrant if admitted under that section) to that of 7 an alien lawfully admitted for permanent residence 8 on the basis of a recommendation of the Secretary 9 of State or the Attorney General."; and 10 (4) by adding at the end the following: 11 "(6) If the Secretary of Homeland Security, the 12 Secretary of State, or the Attorney General deter- 13 mines that a person whose status is adjusted under 14 this subsection must be protected, such official may 15 take such lawful action as the official considers nec- 16 essary to effect such protection.".
+- "(4) The Secretary of Homeland Security may 1 2 adjust the status of a nonimmigrant admitted into 3 the United States under section 101(a)(15)(S)(iii) 4 (and the spouse, children, married and unmarried 5 sons and daughters, and parents of the non-6 immigrant if admitted under that section) to that of 7 an alien lawfully admitted for permanent residence 8 on the basis of a recommendation of the Secretary 9 of State or the Attorney General."; and - (4) by adding at the end the following: - "(6) If the Secretary of Homeland Security, the Secretary of State, or the Attorney General determines that a person whose status is adjusted under this subsection must be protected, such official may take such lawful action as the official considers necessary to effect such protection.".

 17 SEC.
 657. REWARDS PROGRAM.

-18 (a) Rewards Program.-Section 274 (8 U.S.C.
-19 1324) is amended by adding at the end the following: 20 "(f) Rewards Program.- 21 "(1) IN GENERAL.-There is established in the 22 Department of Homeland Security a program for 23 the payment of rewards to carry out the purposes of 24 this section.
+- 18 (a) REWARDS PROGRAM.-Section 274 (8 U.S.C. - 19 1324) is amended by adding at the end the following: - 20 "(f) Rewards Program.- - 21 "(1) IN GENERAL.-There is established in the - Department of Homeland Security a program for - 23 the payment of rewards to carry out the purposes of - 24 this section.

-"(2) PURPOSE.-The rewards program shall be designed to assist in the elimination of commercial operations to produce or sell fraudulent documents to be used for entering or remaining in the United States unlawfully and to assist in the investigation, prosecution, or disruption of a commercial alien smuggling operation.

-8 "(3) ADMINISTRATION.-The rewards program 9 shall be administered by the Secretary of Homeland 10 Security, in consultation, as appropriate, with the 11 Attorney General and the Secretary of State.

-"(4) REWARDS AUTHORIZED.-In the sole discretion of the Secretary of Homeland Security, such Secretary, in consultation, as appropriate, with the Attorney General and the Secretary of State, may pay a reward to any individual who furnishes information or testimony leading to-

-"(A) the arrest or conviction of any individual conspiring or attempting to produce or sell fraudulent documents to be used for entering or remaining in the United States unlawfully or to commit an act of commercial alien smuggling involving the transportation of aliens;
+- "(2) Purpose.-The rewards program shall be designed to assist in the elimination of commercial operations to produce or sell fraudulent documents to be used for entering or remaining in the United States unlawfully and to assist in the investigation, prosecution, or disruption of a commercial alien smuggling operation. - "(3) ADMINISTRATION.-The rewards program shall be administered by the Secretary of Homeland Security, in consultation, as appropriate, with the Attorney General and the Secretary of State. - "(4) REWARDS AUTHORIZED.-In the sole discretion of the Secretary of Homeland Security, such Secretary, in consultation, as appropriate, with the Attorney General and the Secretary of State, may pay a reward to any individual who furnishes information or testimony leading to- - "(A) the arrest or conviction of any individual conspiring or attempting to produce or sell fraudulent documents to be used for entering or remaining in the United States unlawfully or to commit an act of commercial alien smuggling involving the transportation of aliens;

-1 "(B) the arrest or conviction of any indi- 2 vidual committing such an act; 3 "(C) the arrest or conviction of any indi- 4 vidual aiding or abetting the commission of 5 such an act; 6 "(D) the prevention, frustration, or favor- 7 able resolution of such an act, including the dis- 8 mantling of an operation to produce or sell 9 fraudulent documents to be used for entering or 10 remaining in the United States, or commercial 11 alien smuggling operations, in whole or in sig- 12 nificant part; or 13 ((E) the identification or location of an in- 14 dividual who holds a key leadership position in 15 an operation to produce or sell fraudulent docu- 16 ments to be used for entering or remaining in 17 the United States unlawfully or a commercial 18 alien smuggling operation involving the trans- 19 portation of aliens.
-20 "(5) Authorization of appropriations.- 21 There are authorized to be appropriated such sums 22 as may be necessary to carry out this subsection.
-23 Amounts appropriated under this paragraph shall
+"(B) the arrest or conviction of any individual committing such an act; "(C) the arrest or conviction of any individual aiding or abetting the commission of such an act; "(D) the prevention, frustration, or favorable resolution of such an act, including the dismantling of an operation to produce or sell fraudulent documents to be used for entering or remaining in the United States, or commercial alien smuggling operations, in whole or in significant part; or "(E) the identification or location of an individual who holds a key leadership position in an operation to produce or sell fraudulent documents to be used for entering or remaining in the United States unlawfully or a commercial alien smuggling operation involving the transportation of aliens. "(5) Authorization of appropriations.- There are authorized to be appropriated such sums as may be necessary to carry out this subsection.
+Amounts appropriated under this paragraph shall of Homeland Security, the Secretary of State, or the Attorney General determines that an individual who furnishes information or testimony described in paragraph (4), or any spouse, child, parent, son, or daughter of such an individual, must be protected, such official may take such lawful action as the official considers necessary to effect such protection.